Packaging: the Good, the Bad and the Ugly

-Wasting time and the environment
+A packaging wasting time and the environment

 US-based Calavo decided to go double dumb on us by offering an avocado that is already split in half.
 Problem is: it takes twice as long to free the product from it container than actually having to cut it in half.
 Needless to say, it also generates useless plastic waste.

 The root of all evil